Indo-German Energy Forum

-Partner: Bureau of Energy Efficiency, Ministry of Power, Government of India
+Partner: Bureau of Energy Efficiency (BEE), Ministry of Power (MOP), Government of India

 - Efficiency enhancement in fossil fuel-based power plants

-- Tender documents have been standardised for the modernisation and retrofitting of Indian thermal power plants.
+- Standardising tender documents for modernising and retrofitting Indian thermal power plants

-- The ‘Comsolar’ project demonstrates the potential benefits of integrating solar technology in urban areas and industry.
-Successful activities include roof-mounted photovoltaic systems on the Delhi Metro Rail Corporation and the highly innovative India One concentrated solar power demonstration plant in Mount Abu (power, heat, storage).
+The project demonstrates the potential advantages of integrating solar technology in urban areas and industrial facilities.
+Successful activities include roof-mounted photovoltaic systems on the Delhi Metro Rail Corporation building and the highly innovative India One solar power demonstration plant in Mount Abu (power, heat, storage).

-- A countrywide solar measurement and monitoring programme (known as Solmap) has been introduced to provide reliable data on solar irradiation and to monitor the efficiency of solar plants currently in operation.
-This project contributes to the Global Solar and Wind Atlas of the International Renewable Energy Agency (IRENA).
+The programme provides reliable data on solar radiation and monitors the efficiency of the solar systems in operation.
+The project contributes to the Global Solar and Wind Atlas initiative coordinated by the International Renewable Energy Agency (IRENA).

 - Large-scale integration of renewable energy into the Indian power grid through the Green Energy Corridors project